C4Q/AC-Android/cohort_5.4/unit_05/05_02_retrofit_query_and_path_parameters.md

     @GET("api/films/5/?format=json")
     Call<StarWarsMovie> getAttackOfTheClones();

-    // This is the least horroble of all the prequels
+    // This is the least horrible of all the prequels
     @GET("api/films/6/?format=json")
     Call<StarWarsMovie> getRevengeOfTheSith();